 - Being demeaned and put down in some way.

-- Not being able to relaxed or feeling on edge.
+- Not being able to relax or feeling on edge.

 - Strong feelings to escape and get away from them.